 2. I also reference folders that I created on my Orion server.
 These folders/locations are optional.
 You can place PSTools and your .bat file any place that Orion can access them.

-3. You will need to change three services on Orion to run as a user account and not 'Local System.'
-Here is a screenshot of the services that you'll need to change.
-For testing I just set them to the local administrator account.
-Once those services are updated I recommend using the Orion Service Manager and stopping all services and then starting them.
+3. You will need to change one SolarWinds service on Orion to run as a user account and not 'Local System.'
+Here is a screenshot of the service that you'll need to change.
+I created an AD account and set the service to run at that, that account also needs to be a member of the local administrator group.
+Once that service is updated you need to restart it.

 Alert Trigger Action Setup